 Only the Unmanaged Flex Server and the Core Flex Server come with root access.
 Similar to the VPS plans, root access is really intended for developers who want complete control and customization over their server.

 Personally, I’d go with the Discount SSD server.
 It’s got more than enough resources to handle an enterprise-level website.
 The price is pretty affordable as well compared to other dedicated servers on the market.

 If you want that optional root access, you can go with the Core Flex Server.
 It’s still fully managed but the root access will be there if the day comes when you need it.

-All A2 Hosting dedicated servers deliver some of the fastest loading speeds that we’ve seen in the industry.
+A2 Hosting’s dedicated servers delivers some of the fastest speeds we’ve seen.

 Do we recommend A2 Hosting for web hosting?
 Absolutely.

 A2 is an industry leader in speed.
 They are known as a reliable and reputable provider with outstanding customer service.